Coloring Problems on Bipartite Graphs of Small Diameter: Surjective C6 -homomorphism

 \section{Surjective \texorpdfstring{$C_6$}{C6}-homomorphism}

-In this section we first prove that \Comp\ is $\NP$-complete on ${\cal B}_4$, and as a byproduct we get that \textsc{Surjective $C_6$-homomorphism} is $\NP$-complete (cf. Corollary~\ref{cor:Comp_Hom}).
-Notice that in the \textsc{$H$-Compaction} problem, $H$ is not necessarily a fixed subgraph of $G$.
-However, we show that, under some assumptions, an $H$-compaction for $G$ coincides with an $H'$-retraction for some choice of $H' \subseteq G$ with $H'$ isomorphic to $H$.
+We first prove that \Comp\ is $\NP$-complete on ${\cal B}_4$, and as a byproduct we get that \textsc{Surjective $C_6$-homomorphism} is $\NP$-complete (cf. Corollary~\ref{cor:Comp_Hom}).
+Notice that, unlike in the retraction problem, in the {\Comp} problem, the target $C_6$ is not necessarily a fixed subgraph of $G$.
+How\-ever, we show that, under some assumptions, an edge surjective $C_6$-homomorphism for $G$ coincides with a retraction of $G$ to $H$ for some choice of $H \subseteq G$ such that $H\cong C_6$.
+We remark that another proof that \Comp\ is $\NP$-complete was given by Vikas~\cite{V.17}.
+However, our proof is simpler and we consider constraints which are not present in the proof of Vikas~\cite{V.17}.